Party I of IV

 Judicial Foreclosure:

-Judicial foreclosure requires the lender to file a lawsuit in the court system and tolerate the whims of the judges and government employees, mainly the labor union members.
-For those with substantial experience, meandering through a government system is frustrating and costly because our objects do not consistently produce fast results nor necessarily follow the law relating to the interpretation of the loan documents.
+Judicial foreclosure requires the lender to file a lawsuit in the court system and tolerate the whims of judges and government employees, primarily labor union members.
+For those with substantial experience, navigating a government system can be frustrating and costly because our objectives do not consistently yield fast results, nor do they necessarily follow the law regarding the interpretation of loan documents.
 Idiological deviations abound.

 Judicial Foreclosure: Navigating a Complex Process with Caution and Preparation

-The foreclosure process can be interpreted as a significant pain in the a_s because it is long and drawn out by a committee of public employees who have no sense of urgency and seem to invite every borrower wiggle available to forestall the inevitable.
+The foreclosure process can be interpreted as a significant pain in the neck because it is lengthy and drawn out by a committee of public employees who seem to lack urgency and invite every borrower’s wiggle room to forestall the inevitable.

 https://www.investopedia.com/terms/j/judicial_foreclosure.asp